Hidden-Histories/Public-Resources/documentation/UsingPorPOIseAR-vos.md

 ## Overview

+This tutorial shows how to create image trigger and SLAM layers for the AR-vos app.

 As we mentioned in the tutorial [Using the AR-vos App to view image trigger and SLAM based AR artworks](https://github.com/Hidden-Histories/Public-Resources/blob/master/documentation/UsingAR-vosApp.md#-hidden-histories), AR-vos is a more advanced AR app that can do not only **geolocative AR,** but also **image trigger** and **SLAM AR.**

 **If you haven't used image trigger and SLAM recently in AR-vos, PLEASE go through that tutorial so you understand how to use both types of AR.**

-You create geolocative AR content for the AR-vos app in exactly the same way you do for the ARpoise app.
-If you need to practice, please see the tutorial [Using porPOIse: Set up and modify ARpoise app layers](https://github.com/Hidden-Histories/Public-Resources/blob/master/documentation/UsingPorPOIse.md#-hidden-histories).

-This tutorial shows how to create image trigger and SLAM layers for the AR-vos app,

 **NOTE:** Before you do this tutorial, you should have already be comfortable creating **geolocative AR,** using the porPOIse user interface, with either the ARpoise app or the AR-vos app.
 This is covered by the tutorials on the [Hidden Histories documentation page](http://hiddenhistoriesjtown.org/documentation/), including:
 - All the tutorials under "Viewing augments on your smartphone in the ARpoise and AR-vos apps."
 - All the other, preceding tutorials under the same heading as this one, "Editing augments with the ARpoise porPOIse interface."

+You create geolocative AR content for the AR-vos app in exactly the same way you do for the ARpoise app.
+If you need to practice, please see the tutorial [Using porPOIse: Set up and modify ARpoise app layers](https://github.com/Hidden-Histories/Public-Resources/blob/master/documentation/UsingPorPOIse.md#-hidden-histories).

 **AR-vos** is an open source app that can do **geolocative**, **SLAM** and **image trigger** AR.
 It is part of the [**ARpoise** (**A**ugmented **R**eality **p**oint **o**f **i**nterest **s**ervice **e**nvironment)](http://arpoise.com/) open-source Augmented Reality platform.